Tamika Mallory: 2019 Women's March

 Mallory was one of the co-presidents of the 2019 Women's March.
 She assumed leadership of the march along with her co-chairs from the 2017 March: Linda Sarsour, Carmen Perez, and Bob Bland.

 Mallory has been criticized for her relationship with Nation of Islam leader Louis Farrakhan and support for Assata Shakur, a former Black Liberation Army member convicted of murder.
 On February 25, 2018, Mallory attended a Saviours' Day speech led by Farrakhan where he made various antisemitic remarks, and later posted positive comments about the event on social media accounts.
 This led some supporters of the march to call for her and other Women's March leaders to resign.
 In December 2018, The New York Times reported that "charges of anti-Semitism" stemming partly from the Farrakhan issue as well as Mallory's allegedly berating a Jewish organizer of the Women's March "are now roiling the movement and overshadowing plans for more marches next month".
 She disputed that they made such remarks.

 Mallory also responded by releasing a statement that condemned racism, anti-Semitism and homophobia, also writing, "I do not wish to be held responsible for the words of others when my own history shows that I stand in opposition to them."
 She added that she believed building coalitions required working with people with whom she disagreed.
 An early Women's March co-founder, Vanessa Wruble, said that she had been "pushed out" of the Women's March by Mallory and others because of her Jewish identity.
 Another organizer, Evvie Harmon, said that she witnessed Mallory and co-chair Perez berating Wruble, saying "your people hold all the wealth", remarks that Harmon described in an account to The New York Times and Tablet.
 Mallory and Perez disputed that they made those remarks or that Wruble was mistreated for being Jewish.
 On The View, Mallory stated that she didn't agree with all of Farrakhan's statements and wouldn't use his language, but declined to condemn his previous antisemitic statements.
-In an interview with Margaret Hoover, Mallory also refused to say that Israel has a right to exist.
+In an interview, when Margaret Hoover asked Mallory if Israel has a right to exist, Mallory responded that "all people have a right exist".